mixalturek/xsysguard/README.md

     - Dependency to fonts-dejavu-extra added (DejaVuSansCondensed-Bold font).

 - xsysguard 0.2 (2014-06-11)
-    - Scripts to run all smallgray or smallblue widgets.
+    - Scripts to run all smallgray or smallblue configurations.
-    - Predefined smallblue and smallgray modules.
+    - Predefined smallblue and smallgray configurations.
     - Build scripts for creation of Debian package.
     - FIXMEs in manual pages solved.
     - Linker errors fixed by explicit linking with -lXext -lX11.